 Keep track of spending on these accounts.
 A court will not look favorably on a party who abused these credit accounts after your separation.

 Will Getting a Divorce Protect Assets From Creditors?

 No. As stated earlier, any divorce decree by a judge does not extend to creditors.
-That means creditors can come after you for any missed payments and any unpaid credit card balances.
+That means creditors can come after you for missed payments and unpaid credit card balances.
 They will also report your credit history to a credit bureau.